 My toddler actually makes tons of jokes.
 For instance, when I hand him something and say, “Here you go,” he loves to respond with, “Here you stop,” with a mischievous grin on his face.
 He thinks he’s the most hilarious person ever.
 I’m pretty sure that not only would he mind if I recount that funny episode, he would actually love to say the joke himself in front of others.
 Still, what about the other times when he isn’t making a joke or trying to be funny?

-I won’t be able to always consider these criteria each and every time I want to share a cute moment.
+I won’t be able to always consider these criteria each time I want to share a cute moment.
 That said, I’ll do my best to be mindful of what I share about my toddler, especially when it comes to stories about him that he wasn’t exactly making a joke about.
 I would hate for him to hesitate around me because he’s not sure if I’ll blab cute (to me) but embarrassing (to him) stories.

 As with most cases when considering children’s feelings, I try to picture how I would feel if I were in his shoes.
 A little background about me: I’m notorious for mispronouncing a ton of words.
 I know what words mean, I just mispronounce some of them.
 For instance, up until a month ago, I thought the word “sparse” was pronounced like “spears” instead of “spars.”
 If my husband all of a sudden addressed me in front of friends, “Tell them about how you pronounce ‘sparse’.”
 I might laugh, but I probably wouldn’t appreciate the attention much either.